-“Far across deep blue waters . . .”
+“Far across the blue waters . . .”

-If you are of a certain age and lived in a household where the radio was tuned to certain stations, you know the rest of that lyric:
+If you are of a certain age and grew up in a household where the radio was tuned to certain stations, you know the rest of that lyric:

 “lives an old German’s daughter.”

-By 1948 Lawton Williams had rebounded from that broken romance and married.
-By 1952 he and wife Jeanette were living in a small wood-frame house at 312 West Hammond on the South Side, two houses from the Katy railroad track.
+By 1948 Lawton Williams had rebounded from that broken romance and married Jeanette Crews in Detroit, Michigan.
+By 1952 he and Jeanette were in Fort Worth, living in a small wood-frame house at 312 West Hammond Street on the South Side, two houses from the Katy railroad track.
 The house has since been demolished.

 Then came 1957.
-Singer Bobby Helms, freshly signed to the Decca record label, released “Fraulein” on a single in January.
+Singer Bobby Helms (no relation to Chet), freshly signed to the Decca record label, recorded and released “Fraulein” on a single in January.
 The song resonated with ex-GIs who had been in Europe during the war.
-“Fraulein” hit the country chart in February, fifty-six years ago this month.
+“Fraulein” hit the country chart in February.
 And it stayed there a full year, four of those fifty-two weeks at no. 1.
 And you didn’t have to be “country” to know of the old German’s daughter.
 “Fraulein” crossed over to the pop chart and rose to no. 16.
 “Fraulein” was named Country Song of the Year at the Billboard and Cashbox awards in 1957.

 All this for a song that was the B side of Helms’s fourth single.
 The year 1957 was a ten-gallon hat-trick year for Helms.
 He had three hits: “Fraulein” (no. 1), “My Special Angel” (no. 1), and “Jingle Bell Rock” (no. 7).

 As did so many country stars, Bobby Helms appeared at Rosa’s Western Club on East Belknap Street and no doubt sang the hit song of the hometown boy.